bzbytcogni/knotx-data-bridge/README.md

   }
 ]
 ```
-The unique name is the data source identifier that can be used in the HTML template.
+An unique name identifies the data within Fragment's payload.
 Then we can
 specify default parameters that are used during the data source integration.
 The `params` attribute is a
 JSON object which can be easily split into key-value pairs with [HOCON syntax](https://github.com/lightbend/config/blob/master/HOCON.md#array-and-object-concatenation).
 The last definition entry, the `adapter`, specifies the module deployed within Knot.x that calls the